 Before you commit to a home equity loan for your second home or investment property, weigh the advantages and disadvantages of borrowing against your home’s value.

-- Potential for larger down payment: If you have enough equity in your home, you can make a larger down payment.
-This reduces how much you pay monthly and can reduce any mortgage insurance premiums you may need to pay.
+If you have enough equity in your home, you can make a larger down payment.
+This reduces how much you’ll pay monthly and can reduce any mortgage insurance premiums (MIPs) you may need to pay.

-- Better chances at approval: Lenders often consider home equity loans less risky since you’re borrowing against your primary residence and are less likely to default.
+In contrast with a second mortgage, lenders often consider home equity loans less risky, since you’re borrowing against your current home and are less likely to default.

-- Keeps your cash and other assets intact: Rather than putting all of your cash into another down payment, you can use a home equity loan and keep your cash reserves on hand for emergencies or another purpose.
-Likewise, some people dip into retirement funds or investment accounts to buy more real estate, but a home equity loan helps you keep those accounts as is.
+Rather than putting all of your cash into another down payment, you can use a home equity loan and keep your cash reserves for emergencies.
+Similarly, some people dip into retirement funds or investment accounts to buy more real estate, but a home equity loan helps you keep those accounts as-is.

-- Puts your primary residence at risk: Since you’re borrowing against the value of your home and using it as collateral, you risk losing both properties if you default.
+Since you’re borrowing against the value of your home and using it as collateral, you risk losing both homes if you default.

-- Potentially higher interest rates: Although they usually carry lower rates than personal loans and other unsecured loans, home equity loans can impose higher interest rates than a first mortgage on your primary residence.
-Your interest rate ultimately depends on your lender’s standards.
+Although they usually carry lower rates than personal loans and other unsecured loans, home equity loans have higher interest rates than a first mortgage on your primary residence.

-Alternatives to Using Home Equity Loans To Buy Another Home
+Alternatives to Using a Home Equity Loan To Buy Another Home

-Home equity loans are worth considering for buying a second property, but it doesn’t hurt to look at a few other financing options.
-Each financing option carries its own pros and cons, but they’re worth checking out so you know you’re making the right decision for your mortgage needs.
+Home equity loans are worth considering for buying a second home, but it doesn’t hurt to look at other financing options.
+Each option carries its own pros and cons, but they’re worth checking out so you know you’re making the right decision for your mortgage needs.

 Like a home equity loan, a home equity line of credit (HELOC) also lets you borrow against the value of your home.
-Instead of a lump sum, however, HELOCs distribute funds via revolving credit so you can take out funds as you need them and only make payments on what you actually borrow.
+However, instead of a lump sum, HELOCs distribute funds through revolving credit.
+This way, you can take out funds as you need them and only make payments on what you actually borrow.

-Because they offer greater flexibility (and higher interest rates) compared to home equity loans, HELOCs are probably better suited for home improvement projects or covering emergency expenses for a second home rather than using the funds for a down payment.
+Because they offer greater flexibility – and variable interest rates – compared to home equity loans, HELOCs may be better suited for home improvement projects or covering emergency expenses for a second home rather than using the funds for a down payment.

-In this scenario, the home’s seller and the buyer enter an agreement complete with repayment terms, such as a down payment and an interest rate.
-It might be hard to convince a seller to agree to seller financing, but if you can, it may lead to more flexible financing than is available via a traditional lender.
+In this scenario, the home seller and the buyer enter an agreement complete with repayment terms, such as a down payment and an interest rate.
+It might be hard to convince a seller to agree to seller financing, but if you can, it may lead to more flexible financing than what’s available via a traditional lender.

 Keep in mind that personal loans have lower borrowing limits and higher interest rates, but your home won’t be at risk if you default.